hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 emitted key.
 This is a fully optional operation but is highly recommended to be used.

 Combiners can be seen as an intermediate reducer.
-The calculated value is always assigned back to the key for which the combiner initially was create.
+The calculated value is always assigned back to the key for which the combiner initially was created.
 Since combiners are created per emitted key not the Combiner implementation itself is defined in the jobs configuration but a CombinerFactory that is able to create the expected Combiner instance.